damianooldoni/notes/_posts/2024-01-30-LifewatchBiodiversityDay.md

 Our taxonomic knowledge is way far to be complete.

 The seed of Catalogue of Life: species 2000.
-"Let us bring together the knowledge of the global taxonomic community in a single shared authoritative sstem that can be used by all.
+"Let us bring together the knowledge of the global taxonomic community in a single shared authoritative system that can be used by all.
 (IUBS meeting 1996), Frank Bisby

 OECD MegaSCience Forum: seed of GBIF was planted.